Josh Hagins: Professional career

 After going undrafted in the 2016 NBA draft, Hagins joined the Sacramento Kings for the 2016 NBA Summer League On October 11, 2016, he signed with KK Bosna Royal of the Bosnian League.
 In 10 games, he averaged 10.4 points, 3.3 assists and 3.4 rebounds in 22.4 minutes.

+Maine Red Claws (2017)

 On January 26, he was acquired by the Maine Red Claws of the NBA Development League.

 On July 31, 2020, he signed with Telekom Baskets Bonn of the Basketball Bundesliga (BBL).

 On February 21, 2021, Hagins moved to Iraklis of the Greek Basket League.
 In 9 games, he averaged 14 points (44% from the field, 41% from beyond the arc, 85% from the free throw line), 3 rebounds, and 5 assists, in 29 minutes per contest.

 On July 25, 2021, he signed with fellow Greek club Peristeri.
 On December 2 of the same year, he mutually parted ways with Peristeri.
 Hagins subsequently finished out the season with Hungarian club Debreceni, averaging 11.7 points, 5.7 rebounds and 5 assists in 20 games.

 On July 24, 2022, Hagins returned to Greece for a third stint, this time signing for Aris Thessaloniki.
+In 19 domestic league games, he averaged 7.3 points, 2.3 rebounds, 4.7 assists and 1.4 steals, playing around 22 minutes per contest.

+Ontario Clippers (2023–2024)

+On October 30, 2023, Hagins joined the Ontario Clippers.

+Al-Rayyan (2024)

+After the end of the G League season, Hagins signed with Al-Rayyan of the Qatari Basketball League.

+BC Gargždai (2025–present)

+On 14 September 2025, Hagins signed with BC Gargždai of the Lithuanian Basketball League (LKL).

 Personal life

 Hagins has two brothers, D.J.
 Berry and Kerrick Larkin and a sister, Kerita Larkin.
 Hagins is single.
-He majors in health science.
+While he was at Little Rock, he majored in health science.